webcomics/dosage/doc/web/content/comics/SmackJeeves_Cement.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>We are a legion of awesomeness, bro! &gt;:C -------------------------------- Welcome to Cement!
 A boredom webcomic to discuss/review ideas, movies, fanfiction, and other stuff/shit.
 We also have: - A sprite showcase, - Some tutorials, - Dreams that make sense, - Debates that make no sense, - Lotsa shitty shit bullshit, - Crack, - Heli-kun~ :3 - Anus - Hentai - Steak - Swagga - What Pumpkin - Overall Trash And much more...
 Feel free to apply as author if you'd like! (no wait, don't) Gooby plz.
 I'm touching the description!
-Hurrdurr! :B Thank you for still reading.
-Now.. have a nice day and go HoNk yourself.
-I touched it again - silentdusk c: Heil Helitler.
+Hurrdurr! :B Heil Helitler.
 Calm down Stalin' *shoots helitler in da face* :D Now go back to the top and re-read the description.
 HoNk hOnK :o) Trying to make a Homestuck reference in the description?
-You know nothing, Jon Snow. gun in your face big disgrace, kicking your ass all over my place.~ Royle McCulloch Play with the description they said.
+You know nothing, Jon Snow.
+Play with the description they said.
 It will be fun they said.
 And it was.
 Posers.
-I was messing with the description before it became cool! &gt;:I</td>
+I was messing with the description before it became cool! &gt;:I So there was this Dj who was like kicking off.
+I dont know what he was doing.
+But it was sick man.
+Hands in the air.
+Like penis out.
+There were people dancing I think Or maybe they were cops I think they might have been cops</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://blocksofsherst.smackjeeves.com/comics/">http://blocksofsherst.smackjeeves.com/comics/</a></td>